 Acegi should fetch the user from our own database and use it as a UserDetails object during the rest of the authentication

 and authorization process.
-Acegi already provides org.acegisecurity.providers.dao.DaoAuthenticationProvider
+Acegi already provides org.acegisecurity.providers.dao.DaoAuthenticationProvider, in which

-it first retrieves the user with its userDetailsService
+it first retrieves the user with its userDetailsService object and then performs additional authentication in which

 encrypted password comparison occurs.
 Therefore, the order of retrieving the user from the database and querying

 authentication web service won’t matter in our case.
-Hence, we can extend DaoAuthenticationProvider
+Hence, we can extend DaoAuthenticationProvider and reuse most of

 its code.
-We only need to override its additionalAuthenticationChecks
+We only need to override its additionalAuthenticationChecks method to perform the web service query.

 protected void additionalAuthenticationChecks(UserDetails userDetails,